noreenfuad/WIE20SFrontEndDev/README.md

 # WIE20SFrontEndDev
-This project is for FrontEndDev assignments for WIE20S
+This project is for FrontEndDev assignments- WIE20S